charleskoffler/clprolf/docs/getting_started/clprolf_simple_doc_github_website_object_roles.md

 ```

-There is another interesting role, @Expert_component(or Role.EXPERT_COMPONENT), that can always replace, if we prefer, the @Human_expert role.
-It's a kind of design role, where we call the class a component, so it's a true design role.
+There is another interesting sub-role, @Expert_component(or Role.EXPERT_COMPONENT), that can always replace, if we prefer, the @Human_expert sub-role.
+It's a kind of @Design_role, where we call the object a component, so it's a true design role.
 But this component is an expert in a job, defined in a quite general way.
 And it keeps a simulation because it's an ideal role.

 ```java
 @Expert_component